 One theme that links each of these topics to engagement is employee wellbeing.
 Creating an environment where employees are able to connect, communicate, be heard and feel part of a team is an important aspect of engagement as an employee.
-With 69% of UK adults worrying about the impact of Covid-19, it’s become increasingly important to prioritise the wellbeing of employees.
+With 69% of UK adults worrying about the impact of the pandemic and economic uncertainty, it’s become increasingly important to prioritise the wellbeing of employees.

 Here are a few examples of how some global companies have prioritised employee wellbeing:

 - Google – Google has put in place a wellbeing plan that emphasises employees being able to spend time with their families, providing on-site gyms and offering healthy, nutritious meals.
 Other companies that can’t offer onsite gyms tend to offer gym memberships and virtual fitness memberships instead.

 - Expedia – Described as “the best place to work” in 2016 by Glassdoor, offers a wellness allowance of up to £1,200, allowing employees to choose how to prioritise their wellbeing needs.